Super Smash Bros. Melee: Development and release

 Sakurai stated that the development team had suggested characters from four other games to represent the Famicom/NES era, until the developers eventually chose the Ice Climbers to fulfill this role.
 Additionally, Ayumi Tachibana from Famicom Detective Club was considered as a playable character, but was ultimately relegated to a cameo role as a trophy.
 The developers have noted characters that have very similar moves to each other on the website; such characters have been referred to as "clones" in the media.

 Shogo Sakai took over as composer of the game's opening in place of Hirokazu Ando on February 14, 2001.
 Voice recording also started that month, with the first sessions involving the Japanese Star Fox cast and Masachika Ichimura, who voiced Mewtwo.

 Nintendo presented the game at the Electronic Entertainment Expo 2001 as a playable demonstration.
-The next major exposition of the game came in August 2001 at Space World, when Nintendo displayed a playable demo that updated from the previous demo displayed at E3.
+The next major exposition of the game came in August 2001 at Space World, when Nintendo displayed a playable demo that was updated from the previous demo displayed at E3.
 Nintendo offered a playable tournament of the games for fans in which a GameCube and Super Smash Bros.
 Melee were prizes for the winner.
 Before the game's release, the Japanese official website included weekly updates, including screenshots and character profiles.
 Nintendo followed this trend with Super Smash Bros.
 Brawl, in which there were daily updates by the game's developer, Masahiro Sakurai.
 Japanese gaming magazine Famitsu reported that Nintendo advertised the game in between showings of Pokémon 4Ever across movie theaters in Japan.
 In January 2003, Melee was re-released as part of the Player's Choice program, a marketing label used by Nintendo to promote video games that have sold more than a million copies.
 In August 2005, Nintendo bundled the game with the GameCube for $99.99.